shinybrar/scicon/docs/general/ALMA_Desktop/casa_containers.md

 `import analysisUtils as au`
 to load it.

+## Firefox
+The Firefox web-browser, needed for CASA commands where you are interacting with the weblogs, should available for CASA versions 6.1.0 to 6.4.3.
+Error messages will pop up in your terminal window, but minimal testing suggests that it is sufficiently functional.

 ## UVMultiFit
 The [UVMultiFit](https://github.com/onsala-space-observatory/UVMultiFit/blob/master/INSTALL.md) package is presently installed and working for all CASA 5.X versions except 5.8.
 To load the UVMultiFit package, initiate casa and then type

 `from NordicARC import uvmultifit as uvm`

 ## Known Container Bugs
 CASA versions 6.5.0 to 6.5.2 initially launch with some display errors in the logger window.
-Exiting casa (but not the container) and re-starting casa fixes the issue, i.e., `casa`
+Exiting casa (but not the container) and re-starting casa fixes the issue, i.e.,

+`casa`

 `exit`

 `casa`